dev00rob/front-end-challenges/README.md

 Watching files:
 ```

-To stop serving the files, simple use `CTRL + C` to stop the process.
+To stop serving the files, simple use `CTRL + C` to stop the process. # front-end-challenges